 My Favorite Makeup

 If you’re wondering about my makeup preferences, you’re in the right place.
-I’m 40 and I have dry, sensitive, eczema-prone skin and these are the products that I use regularly.
+I’m 42, and I have dry, sensitive, eczema-prone skin, and these are the products I use regularly.
 Basically, if I stopped reviewing makeup, this is what would be in my makeup bag.
-There isn’t a product for every category because, for instance, I don’t currently have a favorite eye primer or mascara.
-There are also some things like contour and eyeliner that I just don’t use.
-Although I do have some limited edition and discontinued favorites, I will only list products that are currently available.
-This is purely based on the assumption that anyone who wants this information may actually want to try some of the items.
+There isn’t a product for every category because, for instance, I don’t currently have a favorite eye primer.
+There are also some things, like contour and eyeliner, that I just don’t use.
+Although I have some limited-edition and discontinued favorites, I will only list currently available products.
+This is purely based on the assumption that anyone wanting this information may wish to try some of the items.
+You can also check out my 2025 makeup favorites post for other items I’ve been loving in 2025.

-With a few exceptions, most items on this list I have referenced throughout my blog posts with several having full reviews that you can check out for details.
+I have referenced all of the items on this list throughout my website, with several having full reviews that you can check out for details.
 Any relevant posts will be linked below the product images for your reference.

 Beauty and makeup blogger with a warm olive, medium-deep skin tone.
 Best foundation matches are Estee Lauder 4W4 and 5W1, MAC C8, and Nars Tahoe.